Bentleyj/BeyondPhotography/README.md

 ### Day 21

 Short one today as we are again very busy.
 I'm heading to NYC next week and so will need to take the week off from producing these most likely!
 Today I made a simple fisheye effect by squareing the radius in polar coordinates.
 I've actually used a similar effect to make our [Morph Mirror](https://github.com/Bentleyj/ofxNestedFileLoader_) project a while ago which uses a Kinect to do face tracking and then apply a fisheye effect to peoples faces that it finds.

+### Day 22

+Got to go on a trip to NYC for work so took some time off from this.
+Still busy with that same project so didn't have time to complete a full sketch today so I decided to work on image 15 from pages 62 and 63 and just see if I found anything cool.
+As luck would have it I managed to stumble upon something cool almost instantly and created a pixelation efect but with randomly sized pixels which looks very 8-bit.
+Remonds me of the art in this game A Song of Swords and Sworcery (or something like that, really fun game for iOS!).
+Anyway that's enough for today.!